AJ-Mackay/RNtPG-RN5/notes.md

 Lectures Completed on 24/5/21:
 * Adding Push Notifications to the Shop App - Part 1
 * Adding Push Notifications to the Shop App - Part 2
+* Adding Push Notifications to the Shop App - Part 3